aerickt/lapwing-for-beginners/src/Chapter-26.md

 #### `-TS` repetition

-By including a combination of `-T` and `-S`, you can repeat a movement key command up to 4 times in one stroke.
+By including a combination of `-T` and `-S`, a movement key command up to 4 times in one stroke.

 | Repetition | Key |
 | ---- | ---- |